specialsinger/Data_Visualization_Shanghai_PM2.5/README.md

 -	In the drill up/down and draw function, use switch function on currentSize to capture the current view and draw the view required.
 -	In the draw function, calculate the mean value of the data before drawing by using d3 nest function, this is to help improve the performance of drawing.
 -	Add a title of time period to show the current start/end time along with the selected view

+For Chart two, the key issue is performance, so I update the data file, please refer to 'index_initial2_final.html' for more details.
+- Summarize the PM2.5 value to monthly value, the consolidated data file is'ShanghaiMonthlyPM25'
+- Add order rule for series so the legend could show in the correct sequence

+Considering the reviewer's feedback, Chart two is more explanatory while Chart one is more exploratory.For the purpose of this project, I choose the index_initial2_final.html as the final design.

 ## Feedback